-Collaborating with the goal of enlightening hoteliers on the growth of Muslim tourists, and the facilities that are needed to attract this specific market segment, the workshop highlighted staggering statistics, techniques to attract Muslim vacationers, the importance of Halal certification and the method in which certification can be obtained.
-Representatives from the hospitality industry's best were present, including agents from Aitken Spence Hotels, Amaya Resorts and Keells Resorts being among them.
+Collaborating to enlighten hoteliers on the growth of Muslim tourists and the facilities needed to attract this specific market segment, the workshop highlighted staggering statistics, techniques to attract Muslim vacationers, the importance of Halal certification, and the method by which certification can be obtained.
+Representatives from the hospitality industry's best were present, including agents from Aitken Spence Hotels, Amaya Resorts, and Keells Resorts being among them.

-Fazal Bahardeen, CEO of Crescentrating, began the workshop with a presentation on the impact Muslim travelers have on the hospitality industry.
-He identified the growth of the Muslim market, the outbound annual travel percentage of the Middle East, and the tourism expenditure of Muslim travelers within the past few years as well as the expected increase for the coming years.
-Based on statistics published by the UNWTO, Fazal has estimated that Muslim travelers will amount to 15% of the tourism expenditure by 2020 resulting in Muslim travelers becoming a 225 billion dollar market segment.
-Crescentrating, a Singapore based company, fits into the equation as a rating system for establishments with any level of Halal-friendly services and facilities.
-This gives establishments a chance to highlight their services to Muslim clientele worldwide while giving Halal-conscious consumers a chance to make educated choices while traveling.
+Fazal Bahardeen, CEO of Crescentrating, began the workshop with a presentation on Muslim travelers' impact on the hospitality industry.
+He identified the growth of the Muslim market, the outbound annual travel percentage of the Middle East, and the tourism expenditure of Muslim travelers within the past few years, as well as the expected increase for the coming years.
+Based on statistics published by the UNWTO, Fazal has estimated that Muslim travelers will amount to 15% of the tourism expenditure by 2020, making Muslim travelers a 225-billion-dollar market segment.
+Crescentrating, a Singapore-based company, fits into the equation as a rating system for establishments with Halal-friendly services and facilities.
+This gives establishments a chance to highlight their services to Muslim clientele worldwide while allowing Halal-conscious consumers to make educated choices while traveling.

 The ACJU, an acronym for the All Ceylon Jamiyyathul Ulama, is the Halal certifying body of Sri Lanka.
-Their Halal Certification Committee, which launched in 2000, is one of ten subcommittees that cover a range of interests including education, publication and banking.
+Their Halal Certification Committee, launched in 2000, is one of ten subcommittees covering a range of interests, including education, publication, and banking.
 Rayees Mufti, one of the speakers at the workshop, is a member of the ACJU Halal Certification Committee.
-He introduced participants to ACJU's "Farm to Fork" concept which covers a product from the abattoir to the point of consumption.
-Participants of the workshop got a clear understanding of "eating Halal" as they discovered that using Halal meats is not the only quality assessed during the certification process.
+He introduced participants to ACJU's "Farm to Fork" concept, which covers a product from the abattoir to the point of consumption.
+The workshop participants clearly understood "eating Halal" as they discovered that using Halal meats is not the only quality assessed during the certification process.

 What actions are taken against those who use the "Halal certified" logo inappropriately?

-The ACJU clearly stated their stance on being non-confrontational.
-Warnings are issued verbally, than with a written statement and after a certain period of time, legal action is taken.
+The ACJU clearly stated its stance on being non-confrontational.
+Warnings are issued verbally, then with a written statement, and after a certain period, legal action is taken.